 The Business Club is the oldest of the currently functioning clubs in the Kania School of Management.
 One of the annual highlights is the Fall Recruiting Expo and dinner.
 The Expo is a job fair that brings together select business firms and business students.
-The dinner provides interaction between recruiters and students, and features a distinguished speaker.
-4 trips are planned throughout the academic year one of which is to the New York Stock Exchange.
+The dinner provides interaction between recruiters and students and features a distinguished speaker.
+Four trips are planned througout the academic year, one of which is to the New York Stock Exchange.
 Membership is open to all business majors.
 Annual dues are $10 (Fall) or $15 (Spring).

-The International Business Club gives students interested in International Business a perspective on how business is conducted in various parts of the world.
+The International Business Club provides students who are interested in international business a perspective on how business is conducted in various parts of the world.
 The IB Club sponsors guest speakers including professionals in international business, academics, and alumni.
 There are opportunities to tour firms, visit international organizations, and participate in community service programs.
-The club is open to all who have an interest in world business.
+The club is open to all who have an interest in the business world.
 Annual dues are $15.

-The Operations and Information Management Club is open to all University students.
+The Operations and Analytics Club is open to all University students.
 The club sponsors meetings with speakers from the industry, plant tours, and networking opportunities for students.
-The club is also affiliated with the American Production & Inventory Control Society (APICS), a professional organization that offers educational, training and network opportunities in the areas of operations and supply chain management.
+The club is also affiliated with the American Production & Inventory Control Society (APICS), a professional organization that offers educational training and networking opportunities in the area of operations and supply chain management.

-The PRISM Group is a select group of undergraduate students who have the responsibility of managing a portion of the endowment fund of the University.
-The Group meets weekly throughout the year to discuss investment strategy and to make buy and sell decisions.
-The students must also explore the ethical ramifications of their decisions.
+The PRISIM Group is a select group of undergraduate students who have the responsibillity of managing a portion of the endowment fund of the University.
+The group meets weekly throughout the year to discuss investment strategy and to make buy and sell decisions.
 PRISM stands for Portfolio of Responsible Investments under Student Management.
-The current value of PRISM portfolio is approximately $500,000.
+The current value of PRISM portfolio is approximately $500,000.00

 Moderator: Dr. John Ruddy, phone - 570-941-4043; email - firstname.lastname@example.org